 - Drive down the time and cost to map each segment of the genome through better data mining, physical properties techniques, and genome structure mapping.

-- Move through four funding stages while using this open source database to support for-profit analytics and applications.
+- Move through four funding stages while using the database to support analytics and applications that further sustainability efforts.

 - Expand and initiate teams (of approximately 25 genome developers and two manager/review specialists) in multiple U.S. and international locations to continue the mapping process.